 Deeply committed to the social relevance of art, Dadour’s practice has a strong ideological basis that is oriented towards the spheres of social and political issues concerned with place, cultural diversity and the politics of identity.
-These issues have been conceptualized in the Restricted Lives Project, an ongoing research-based art project that draws on the lives of her Lebanese ancestors, who migrated to Australia in1886 amidst prevailing alienation (White Australia Policy).
+These issues have been conceptualised in the Restricted Lives Project, an ongoing research-based art project that draws on the lives of her Lebanese ancestors, who migrated to Australia in 1886 amid prevailing alienation (White Australia Policy).
 Dadour continues to process these issues by referencing and transforming private and public archival images, records, objects and interpretive images, into aesthetic objects of value, thus, re-defining and re-imagining a personal and collective narrative about displacement and survival, identity and belonging.
 This work reveals issues that are today understood as important, but which may be obliterated, ignored, hidden or obscured by the passage of time.